Engelbert Humperdinck (singer): 2010s and 2020s

 The Man I Want to Be was released in late 2017.
 While composed largely of newly written material, the album included two notable covers: "Photograph" (Ed Sheeran), and "Just the Way You Are" (Bruno Mars).
 In 2018, the singer came out with a newly recorded Christmas album, Warmest Christmas Wishes.
 In May 2019, Humperdinck premiered a new song, "You", a self-described ode to motherhood written for him by British songwriters Jon Allen and Jake Fields.
 As a birthday gift to his wife, Patricia, Humperdinck appeared in a music video of "You", filmed on location at the Houdini Estate.
 The singer's record label announced the late-2019 release of an EP of songs titled Reflections.
 Humperdinck followed this up with further EPs in 2020 (Sentiments) and 2021 (Regards).
 A new studio album, All About Love, was released in 2023.

 In early 2022, Humperdinck's song "A Man Without Love" was featured in the Marvel Studios series Moon Knight.
 Later, he performed a cover of the popular song "I'm Forever Blowing Bubbles" for the film Bullet Train.

 Well into his sixth decade as an entertainer, Humperdinck continues with international concert dates.
 While touring North America on an annual basis, he has performed in a range of venues and events in Europe, Australia and the Far East.
 In 2009, Humperdinck performed at Carols in the Domain, a popular Christmas event held in Sydney.
 He returned to Australia for a number of concerts in November the following year, adding a new studio album, Released, to his discography.
 Humperdinck also regularly schedules performances in the United Kingdom.
 In May 2015, he appeared at the Bridgewater Hall, Manchester, the Symphony Hall, Birmingham and the Royal Albert Hall and at London's Theatre Royal, Drury Lane in November 2017.
 In 2019, Humperdinck performed in Singapore, Manila and Tokyo.
 In late 2021 and into 2022, the singer appeared in cities in the UK and Europe, including a return to the London Palladium.
 In December 2023, Humperdinck announced a "grand farewell tour" of Australia in May 2024, including a concert at the Sydney Opera House.

+In August 2026 at age 90, Humperdinck released the album Faithfully.
+The album features covers of classic rock songs from bands like KISS, Journey, The Beatles, and Ozzy Osbourne.
+A tour in support of the album will run from September through January 2027.